-Edited by James R. Hubler, MD, JD, FACEP, FAAEM, FCLM, attending physician and clinical assistant professor of surgery, Department of Emergency Medicine, OSF Saint Francis Hospital and University of Illinois College of Medicine, and reviewed by Kay Ball, RN, MSA, CNOR, FAAN, Perioperative Consultant/Educator, K&D Medical, Lewis Center, OH, EMTALA: The Essential Guide to Compliance draws on the knowledge and experience of physicians, nurses, medico-legal experts, and risk managers to cover the EMTALA topics and questions that are most important to you and your facility.
+Edited by James R. Hubler, MD, JD, FACEP, FAAEM, FCLM, Department of Emergency Medicine, OSF Saint Francis Hospital and University of Illinois College of Medicine, Peoria, and reviewed by Kay Ball, RN, MSA, CNOR, FAAN, Perioperative Consultant/Educator, K&D Medical, Lewis Center, OH, EMTALA: The Essential Guide to Compliance covers the EMTALA topics and questions that are most important to you, your staff, and your facility.

 EMTALA: The Essential Guide to Compliance also provides 18 AMA Category I CME credits and 18 nursing contact hours.
 Order your copy today for the special price of $249!
-Call 1-800-688-2421 or click here to receive this valuable guide to the new EMTALA.
+Call 1-800-688-2421 to receive this valuable guide to the new EMTALA.